Teaching Professor, History of Art (On Leave)

-Art on the Move, 2010, GoogleEarth tour of objects in the permanent collection of the Walters Art Museum, co-curated with co-curated with Dr. Ben Tilghman and Johns Hopkins University students.
+Art on the Move, 2010, GoogleEarth tour of objects in the permanent collection of the Walters Art Museum, with Dr. Benjamin Tilghman and Johns Hopkins University students.

-Mapping the Cosmos: Images from the Hubble Space Telescope, Walters Art Museum, 2008, co-curated with Ben Tilghman and Johns Hopkins University students in collaboration with the Space Telescope Science Institute.
+Mapping the Cosmos: Images from the Hubble Space Telescope, Walters Art Museum, 2008, with Benjamin Tilghman and Johns Hopkins University students in collaboration with the Space Telescope Science Institute.

 Printed Sculpture/Sculpted Prints, The Baltimore Museum of Art, 2007, co-curated with JHU undergraduates.